 The Red-tailed Hawk landed on a area of the cliff about a third of the way down from the top and I could clearly see it moving the stick around in the nest.
 After the hawk got the stick situated it came to the edge of the nest and looked around all the while the Canada Geese were high on the cliff top squawking and flying in and out.
 From their vantage point they could not see the nest but I’m sure they were aware of the hawk’s presence.
 I don’t know if their odd behavior was caused by the hawk but it sure was interesting.

-The strange behavior of the Canada Geese on the top of the cliff led me to finding a Red-tailed Hawks nest though and I am tickled about that.
+The weird Canada Geese behavior on the top of the cliff led me to finding a Red-tailed Hawks nest though and I am tickled about that.
 Seeing the nesting Red-tailed Hawks was exciting and observing the Canada Geese behavior was interesting.
 You never know what fascinating things you will see in nature.